 Discover the 50 countries where faith costs the most…”

-We will now try to put a biblical perspective on what to do if you are living in a country with a dictatorial leader.
+We will now try to put some biblical perspectives on what to do if you are living in a country with a dictatorial leader.

 King Saul had been rebelling against God and then came a pivotal moment.